Pyro Scene

 Interpolation Accuracy

-This setting regulates the accuracy of the advection interpolation.
-The Cubic setting is much more accurate than Linear, which leads to sharpening and generally higher accuracy, but also to simulation times that are approximately twice as long.
-The following image shows an example of this.
+This setting controls the accuracy of the advection interpolation.
+The Cubic setting is much more accurate than Linear, which leads to a sharpening and generally to a higher accuracy, but also to simulation times that are approximately twice as long.
+The following figure gives an example of this.

 Here, fast smoke flows from below onto a ring and collides with it.
-Linear interpolation is used on the left and cubic interpolation on the right.
-The differences can be clearly seen here, particularly in the lower part of the simulations.
+Linear interpolation is used on the left, Cubic interpolation on the right.
+The differences can be clearly seen here, especially in the lower part of the simulations.

 Pre-advect Quantities